Daily Watchlist Archive

 Momentum Continuation

 The momentum continuation strategy targets stocks already in established uptrends, entering on continuation as institutional buying sustains the move.
 It does not buy breakouts from bases — it buys stocks that have already broken out and are continuing to hold above key moving averages.
+The focus is on quality over quantity: only stocks meeting every filter simultaneously appear in the Chronicle.

 |---|---|---|

-| GEX Gate | SPY/QQQ above gamma flip | Macro environment confirms directional trades |
+| GEX Gate | SPY/QQQ position relative to gamma flip | Directional trades are only taken when the macro gamma environment is supportive |

 Tier Classification

-| Tier | Criteria | Risk Allocation | Stop |
+| Tier | Signal Quality | Risk Allocation | Stop Anchor |

 |---|---|---|---|

-Exit Rules
+Exit Framework

 Gamma Exposure Scanner